saltyorg/docs/docs/sandbox/apps/notifiarr.md

 Now go to the Notifiarr website and configure your integrations and discord server.
 Refer to the [Notifiarr documentation](https://notifiarr.wiki/) for more information.

 The role will attempt to configure sonarr, radarr, plex, and tautulli.
 Other apps can be edited in the config file which can be found at `"/opt/notifiarr/notifiarr.conf"` in a standard install.
-From time to time new options will be added and an [example config file can be found here.](https://github.com/Notifiarr/notifiarr/blob/main/examples/notifiarr.conf.example){: target=_blank rel="noopener noreferrer" }
+From time to time new options will be added and an [example config file can be found here.](https://github.com/Notifiarr/notifiarr/blob/main/examples/notifiarr.conf.example)

-A quickstart guide can be found on the [Trash Guides website.](https://trash-guides.info/Notifiarr/Quick-Start/){: target=_blank rel="noopener noreferrer" }
+A quickstart guide can be found on the [Trash Guides website.](https://trash-guides.info/Notifiarr/Quick-Start/)

 ## Advanced